Did you know that the number of global email users is estimated to grow to 4.73 billion people by 2026? That’s almost half the world’s population.

-2. Use Behaviour Segments For Automated Emails
+2. Use Behavior Segments For Automated Emails

 If you have done email marketing in the past, you know that it is important to have different email lists.
-Not all your subscribers are alike and you need to target different segments with different types of emails and content.
+Not all your subscribers are alike, and you need to target different segments with different types of emails and content.

-This is a much better way to target people and is a more effective way to the desired results from your email campaigns.
+This is a much better way to target people and is a more effective way to desired results from your email campaigns.
 Netflix, for example, sends notifications to their subscribers when there’s a new series or movie that a particular individual might like.

 3. Use A/B Testing

-A/B testing your emails is an effective way to understand what works with your customers so that you can then optimise your future email content.
+A/B testing your emails is an effective way to understand what works with your customers so that you can then optimize your future email content.
 Just like with A/B testing your website, you can perform these test on different elements of your emails.